Investment funds for startups

 Characteristics of investment and venture capital funds

-Specialized funds provide capital to startups that show disruptive potential and scalability, investing from pre-seed to advanced rounds such as Series A and B.
+Specialized funds provide capital to startups that show disruptive potential and scalability, investing from preseeds to advanced rounds such as series A and B.

-They invest primarily in technology sectors, providing not only financing but also strategic support to accelerate growth.
+They invest mainly in technological sectors, providing not only financing but also strategic support to accelerate growth.

-Its structure allows for professional capital management, optimizing risk and seeking high returns, while fostering innovation and technological development.
+Its structure allows professionalized capital management, optimizing risk and seeking high returns, promoting innovation and technological development.

 Examples and public support in Spain

-In Spain, funds such as Axon Innovation Growth II, Big Sur Ventures and Successful Fund I stand out, with strong public and private backing to strengthen technology startups.
+In Spain, funds such as Axon Innovation Growth II, Big Sur Ventures and Successful Fund I stand out, with strong public and private support to strengthen technological startups.

-The Spanish government has allocated 125 million euros to boost these funds, especially in areas such as artificial intelligence, cybersecurity and emerging technologies.
+The Spanish Government has allocated 125 million euros to promote these funds, especially in areas such as artificial intelligence, cybersecurity and emerging technologies.

 These initiatives seek to accelerate innovative projects, providing economic resources and institutional support that attracts more private investment to the ecosystem.